The 20 Best Craniosynostosis Doctors in Japan

 Advanced in Craniosynostosis

-Akira Gomi practices in Tochigi, Japan.
+Akira Gomi practices practicing medicine in Shimotsuke, Japan.
 Gomi is rated as an Advanced expert by MediFind in the treatment of Craniosynostosis.
-Their top areas of expertise are Craniosynostosis, Dysembryoplastic Neuroepithelial Tumors (DNET), Camurati-Engelmann Disease, Subdural Effusion, and Osteotomy.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Craniosynostosis, Dysembryoplastic Neuroepithelial Tumors (DNET), Frontometaphyseal Dysplasia, Camurati-Engelmann Disease, and Osteotomy.

 Advanced in Craniosynostosis